bigchaindb/org/ROADMAP.md

 Not all changes between BigchainDB Server 1.3 and the next release are listed below.
 The "Next Release" list includes the main items to do as of 30 January, 2018.

 ## Next Release / Immediate Priorities
+## BigchainDB 2.0 is due before 31 March 2018

 ### Done for Sure